ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/laptops-and-desktops/win_xamarin_forms/how-to-1.md

 </ContentPage>
 ```

-In the XAML declaration, we start by importing the XAML namespace for Syncfusion controls, as indicated in the last parameter of the ContentPage attribute.
-We then define three anonymous styles that will be implicitly applied to all buttons, labels, and Syncfusion Charts within the current window.
+In the XAML declaration, start by importing the XAML namespace for Syncfusion controls, as indicated in the last parameter of the ContentPage attribute.
+Then define three anonymous styles that will be implicitly applied to all buttons, labels, and Syncfusion Charts within the current window.
 These styles are utilized to configure margins and font attributes.

-Following this, we set up a Grid layout with two rows and two columns.
+Following this, you set up a Grid layout with two rows and two columns.
 The first row is configured to automatically adjust its height to fit all the controls, while the second row expands to fill the remaining window space.
 Both columns are designed to have equal widths.
 This arrangement effectively creates a 2x2 resizable table layout.

-Using this layout, we position two buttons in the left cell of the first row.
+Using this layout, you have positioned two buttons in the left cell of the first row.
 The label is then placed in the right cell of the first row.
 Finally, the chart, spanning across both cells, is added to the second row.

 The chart is configured with two numerical axes.
 The horizontal (primary) axis displays the trial number, and the vertical (secondary) axis shows the calculation time for each trial.
 This setup allows users to generate a graph representing the calculation time across successive trials by running the calculation multiple times.